Job Opportunities for International StudentsCopyright: © Andreas Hermann

 Generally, it is quite difficult for international students to be awarded with a scholarship by a German funding institution.

-- Internationals who are granted permanent residence through having a parent or spouse who is a German national
+- They are granted permanent residence through a parent or spouse who is a German national

-- Foreigners one of whose parents has been employed in Germany for the last three years and is still in a paid position
+- One of their parents has been employed in Germany for the last three years and is still in a paid position

-- International students who were employed in Germany for at least the last five years.
+- They were employed in Germany for at least the last five years.